luischavesdev/Socialmind/README.md

 # Socialmind
- Project that incorporates social elements into teh classic Mastermind code breaking game.
+ Project that incorporates social elements into the classic Mastermind code breaking game.